Experience the serenity of Admirals Club at LAX and bypass the airport commotion during your next trip.

-LAX is known for its size and scale, accommodating tens of thousands of travelers a day.
+Los Angeles International Airport, commonly referred to as LAX, is known for its size and scale, accommodating tens of thousands of travelers a day.
 However, this doesn’t make for a terribly comfortable experience – unless you know where to find the best lounges.

 For passengers traveling on American Airlines, with not enough time to stay in a nearby LAX hotel, there’s no better place to unwind between flights than at an Admirals Club at LAX.
 With three locations across the terminals serviced by American Airlines flights, passengers can enjoy a high-end experience while waiting for a departing flight or enduring a layover at LAX.

-The Admirals Clubs at LAX
+Locations of Admirals Clubs at LAX

 There are three Admirals Club locations at LAX: